RAP Feedback Forum Rules and FAQ <- YOU MUST READ THIS BEFORE POSTING

 Q: What is RAP?

 The Report-A-Player (RAP) System is a community-based game enforcement establishment.
-It is run by S2Games with the strong support of volunteer Game Masters (GM) who devote their free time to improving your everyday game experience.
+It is run by Frostburn Studios with the strong support of volunteer Game Masters (GM) who devote their free time to improving your everyday game experience.
 Problematic players who have broken one of the official Heroes of Newerth Conduct Rules may be submitted via the RAP form in-game for review.
 The GMs will then scour through the reports and rule on each case.
 Offending players are then automatically punished by the RAP system.

 Q: How does RAP work?

 Every time a player gets reported, that ticket goes into a huge database.
 Each player is then automatically evaluated on their overall risk to the community.
 The precise algorithm is confidential, but the theory is rooted in common sense principals.
 Both the history of the reported player as well as the reliability of the reporting players factors in.
-For example, if a players has successful reported many people in the past, his most recent ticket is likely to be valid.
+For example, if a player has successfully reported many people in the past, his most recent ticket is likely to be valid.
 Similarly, if a player has been reported many times in a short period of time, it is very likely that this player is a problem.
 Tickets are then prioritized and assigned to our GMs based on which suspect is most likely to be guilty.
 The higher the risk, the quicker the report will be handled.
 Simple!

 Q: What is a GM?
 What can they do?
 Who are they?